-Understanding Skills in WRITER Agent
+Understanding skills in WRITER Agent

 Skills are reusable capability packages that extend what WRITER Agent can do.
 Think of them as specialized toolkits that give the agent expert knowledge and workflows for specific tasks.
 WRITER Agent comes with over 200 skills, along with the ability to create custom skills for your unique workflows.